BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 under the settings tab, we can set the S3 bucket as the target.

 > CloudFront caches HTTP 4xx and 5xx status codes returned by S3 ( or the origin server)
-> - 4xx error code indicates that user doesn’t have access to the underlying bucket (403) or the object user is requesting is not found (404)
+> - 4xx error code indicates that user doesn't have access to the underlying bucket (403) or the object user is requesting is not found (404)
 > - 5xx error codes indicates Gateway issues
 >
 >